danriti/moleskine/faking-the-funk/README.md

 27.2222222222
 ```

-The mock we created was quite basic, so let's look at how we can further
+It's a little earlier to celebrate, as the mock we created was quite basic.
+So
-improve.
+let's look at how we can further improve.

 ### Tear the Roof Off